satheeskumar26/Software-Eng-Projects/README.md

 # Software-Eng-Projects
-Here are collection of all my personal projects and projects from Harvard's CS50x course.
-This repository showcases my journey in computer science, including final projects and self imprvements.
+Here are the collection of all my personal projects and projects from Harvard's CS50x course.
+This repository showcases my journey in computer science, including final projects and self improvments.
 Explore my work and the skills I’ve developed through this renowned curriculum.
+##